Afghanistan–Tajikistan border

-The Afghanistan–Tajikistan border is 1357 km in length and runs from the tripoint with Uzbekistan in the west to the tripoint with the Xinjiang region of China in the east, almost entirely along the Amu Darya, Pyanj and Pamir Rivers, except for the easternmost section along the Wakhan Corridor and divides the ethnic Tajik community into citizens of two separate countries.
+The Afghanistan–Tajikistan border is 1357 km in length and runs from the tripoint with Uzbekistan in the west to the tripoint with the Xinjiang region of China in the east, almost entirely along the Amu Darya, Pyanj and Pamir Rivers, except for the easternmost section along the Wakhan Corridor and divides the ethnic Tajik community into citizens of two countries.
+The border was largely drawn in the late 19th century by the British and Russian empires during the Great Game, with Afghanistan left as a buffer state between them, and was later inherited by Tajikistan after the dissolution of the Soviet Union.
+When the border was established, the territory of present-day Tajikistan was under Russian control, while Afghanistan was under British influence.

+The border area became highly volatile during the 1990s as a result of the Tajikistani Civil War and the Afghan Civil War, with insecurity on both sides contributing to cross-border instability.
+Security improved after the fall of the Taliban government in Afghanistan in 2001, but the frontier remained porous and weakly policed.
+Following the Taliban's return to power in 2021, the frontier has seen increased militarization, militant infiltration concerns, and repeated cross-border security incidents.

 Description

 The border begins in the west at the tripoint with Uzbekistan on the Amu Darya.
 It continues along the thalweg of this river, which flows in a broadly eastwards direction, until it reaches the junction with the Vakhsh River.
 Hereafter the boundary continues along Pyanj river for 1080 km, the surrounding area becoming increasingly mountainous as the river traces a huge horse-shoe shape, up to the confluence with the Pamir River near the Afghan village of Gaz Khun.
 The boundary follows the Pamir for 71 km eastwards as far as Lake Zorkul (Sir-i-kol).
 The boundary then goes overland for 218 km up to the Chinese tripoint, mainly following various mountain peaks and ridges.
 The border's eastern terminus is found at the Afghanistan-China-Tajikistan tripoint on Povalo-Shveikovskogo Peak (波万洛什维科夫斯基峰 (Bōwànluò Shíwéikēfūsījī Fēng)) / Kokrash Kol Peak (Kekelaqukaole Peak; 克克拉去考勒峰 (Kèkèlāqùkǎolè Fēng)).

 Much of the boundary is paralleled by Tajikistan's Pamir Highway.